 Companies normally approved for LMWs are those:

-- whose entire production or not less than 80% of their products are meant for export
+- whose entire production or not less than 80% are meant for export.

 - whose raw materials/components are mainly imported.